 Here is more information about our team:

-The Libertyville Stars Swim Club was formed in 2000 as The Cats Special Olympics Swim Team.
+The Libertyville Stars Swim Club was formed in 2000 as The Cats Special Olympics Swim Team by Becky Peacock and Ann Davidson.
 The team name was changed to The Libertyville Stars in 2007.
+Becky Peacock and Ann Davidsen retired in 2020 from leading the team, but occasionally assist on deck with some of the practices.

 |Volunteer Peer Coaches:||A key to the success of our team is our dedicated volunteer peer coaches.
 At many swim practices, we have nearly a one-to-one coach-to-swimmer ratio.
 Our peer coaches are all accomplished competitive swimmers from Lake County high schools and swim clubs, including Libertyville High School, Vernon Hills High School, Mundelein High School, Highland Park High School, and Warren Township High School. |

-As a result of being a part of our team, our peer coaches learn to look at all people with disabilities in a whole new light, with great respect for their abilities, and many have persued life careers in Special Education.
+As a result of being a part of our team, our peer coaches learn to look at all people with disabilities in a whole new light, with great respect for their abilities, and many have pursued life careers in Special Education.
 Friendships between our athletes and volunteers extend beyond the pool.
-We get together for special events, like bowling, pizza parties, dances, and a Summer Lake Party.